New diesel bug eliminator

 The Diesel Dipper is a self-contained system independent of the engine.
 Fitted with a 12-volt pump, it is designed to suck water from the floor/bottom of a fuel tank below the fuel suction and by doing so, makers Marine 16 say it eliminates or prevents diesel bug and engine failures.

-Marine 16 said: “Water and sludge lying on the bottom of the tank is drawn up into a ‘tank separator’ where it separates from the diesel and collects on the bottom.
+“Water and sludge lying on the bottom of the tank is drawn up into a tank separator where it separates from the diesel and collects on the bottom.
 This accumulated water and sludge is then periodically drained off into a container,” explained Lesley Zimmerman of Marine 16.

 The clean diesel exits the top of the separator and flows through a 40-micron washable stainless steel filter before returning to the top of the tank via a tee in the fuel return line.

-Marine 16 said that because the Diesel Dipper has no filters it cannot get blocked.
+The Diesel Dipper has no filters so cannot get blocked.
 It can also be used on any size tank.